sebw/kubernetes-sample-app/README.md

 # Sample app for Kubernetes

-Deploy a simple container running Apache, using the image `quay.io/swains/httpd` based on `ubi8`.
+Deploy a simple container running Apache, using the image `quay.io/swains/httpd-8080:latest` based on `ubi8`.

+Image has been built with Buildah.
+See script included in this repo.

+Networking with Traefik.
+Adjust your ingress accordingly.

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/sebw/kubernetes-sample-app/master/sample.yml